Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Introduction

 The article is organised as follows.
 Section \ref{sec:existence} contains the construction of the surfaces $\Theta_g$ and the proof of Theorem~\ref{thm:main} using equivariant min-max theory.
 In Section \ref{sec:high_genus} we analyse the behaviour as $g\to\infty$ and prove Theorem~\ref{thm:high_genus}.
 Finally, in Section \ref{sec:visualisation}, we reproduce Ilmanen's numerical simulations and include new images visualising the symmetry and geometry of our surfaces $\Theta_g$ and we also provide images of the family of self-shrinkers motivating Conjecture \ref{conj:twoends}.

-The min-max theory in Gaußian space was developed by Ketover and Zhou \cite{Ketover2018} based on the pioneering work by Almgren and Pitts, and later refinements by Simon--Smith and Colding--De Lellis (cf. \cite{Colding2003}).
+The min-max theory in Gaußian space was developed by Ketover and Zhou \cite{Ketover2018} based on the pioneering work by Almgren and Pitts, and later refinements by Simon--Smith and Colding--De Lellis (cf.~\cite{Colding2003}).
 The equivariant version of min-max theory was introduced by Ketover \cite{Ketover,Ketovera,Ketoverc}.
 His work \cite{Ketovera} on free-boundary minimal surfaces in the Euclidean unit ball contains the remark that equivariant min-max methods can be used to construct the self-shrinkers discovered in \cite{Kapouleas2018,Nguyen2014}, however no further details are given.
 Min-max methods rely on the the choice of an effective sweepout and our sweepout described in Section~\ref{subsec:sweepout} is designed to allow good control on the Gaußian (rather than the Euclidean) area.
 In general, the convergence of a min-max sequence is only obtained in the sense of varifolds and additional work is required to control the topology of the limit surface.
 Our argument to determine the genus differs from the approach described in \cite{Ketovera} and in particular relies on our Lemma \ref{lem:genus} about the structure of arbitrary closed, equivariant surfaces, allowing a generalisation of \cite[Lemma B.1]{Carlotto2020} used in recent work of the third author in collaboration with Carlotto and Franz.
 Moreover, proving the behaviour for high genus as stated in Theorem~\ref{thm:high_genus} is rather delicate and we rely again on a careful application of Lemma~\ref{lem:genus}.

 \paragraph{Acknowledgements.} The authors would like to thank Felix Schulze for interesting discussions about asymptotically conical self-shrinkers.
+Moreover, they thank the referee for valuable comments and suggestions.
 The research was funded by the EPSRC grant EP/S012907/1 and M.\,S. was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 -- 390685587, Mathematics M\"unster: Dynamics--Geometry--Structure, and the Collaborative Research Centre CRC 1442, Geometry: Deformations and Rigidity.

 [1]